RobertMiski/UWE-Principles-of-programming/C/README.md

 - importing (importing you own code from another file or a module from online) -

-## Methods-functions- subroutines
+## functions

-- defining a method
+- defining a function
-- passing data in to a method (arguments)
+- passing data in to a function (arguments)
-- returning values from methods